Did You Lose a Loved One in a Drunk Driving Crash?

 Written by Malman Law, reviewed by Steve J. Malman.

-The loss of a loved one is always devastating, but it’s even more tragic if a drunk driver caused it.
+Losing a loved one is always devastating, but it’s even more tragic if a drunk driver causes it.
 In this situation, you have the right to file a civil claim for compensation.
 Contact a skilled attorney to learn more.

 Do You Have a Wrongful Death Claim?